How the History of Egypt Became “Egyptology”

-Once I was asked, “Why is it referred to as Egyptology, indicating that it is to be studies along with scientific subjects?”
+Once I was asked, “Why is it referred to as Egyptology, indicating that it is to be studied along with scientific subjects?”
 To answer this question, we must go back to the year l798 when Napoleon attempted to invade Egypt.
-His expedition, ill advised as it was from the military standpoint, had the long range effect of politically awaking Egypt and setting in motion a scientific examination of its antiquities that continued to this day.
-He had taken one hundred and seventy five scholars to study and record every aspect of Egypt that could be brought under the microscope of those who wanted to know more about it in as great a depth as possible.
+His expedition, ill-advised as it was from the military standpoint, had the long-range effect of politically waking the history of Egypt and setting in motion a scientific examination of its antiquities that continued to this day.
+He had taken one hundred and seventy-five scholars to study and record every aspect of Egypt that could be brought under the microscope of those who wanted to know more about it in as great a depth as possible.

 As the result of the work of Thomas Young of England and the young Frenchman Champollion in the deciphering of the famous Rosetta Stone, it was possible to bring the meaning of the hieroglyphics to light.
 Once it was possible to read the hieroglyphics, 3000 years of Egyptian history, of the culture, of the entire scope of Egyptian civilization was now an open book.